 The computing and IT project

-This computing and IT project module lets you explore computing, information and communications technologies in depth and is the capstone module for our computing and IT degrees.
-It offers practical experience of independent learning and reflective practice.
-You'll apply advanced principles and techniques to solve a problem that you've defined and write up your experience and findings in a substantial report.
-You'll choose your topic and conduct and write up the project with the advice and guidance of a supervisor.
+The computing and IT project (TM470) enables you to explore computing, information and communications technologies in substantial depth and it is the compulsory final module for our computing and IT qualifications.
+It offers you practical experience of independent learning and reflective practice.
+You'll apply advanced principles and techniques to produce a solution to a problem which you have defined and write up your experience and findings in a substantial report.
+You'll also be responsible for choosing your own topic, carrying out the project and writing it up, with the help of a supervisor to advise and guide you.

 Course facts